 - The Belt Line Trail follows the route of the old Toronto Belt Line, a commuter operation that ran in the 1890s.
 One can follow almost the entire route of the Yonge St. Loop between the CN Newmarket Sub. in the west, through Fairbank, Forest Hill, Mt.
 Pleasant Cemetery, to Rosedale in the Don Valley. - The Lower Don Trail parallels the south end of CN's Bala Sub where it branches off from the Kingston Sub. near the Don River.
-The trail runs as close to the tracks as one can get to a moving train without risking your life or being arrested for trespassing. - A group called Friends of the West Toronto Railpath are advocating for a new bicycle trail along the rail corridor from West Toronto to downtown. west toronto railpath
+The trail runs as close to the tracks as one can get to a moving train without risking your life or being arrested for trespassing. - The city of Toronto is building a new 6.5 kilometer bicycle trail along the rail corridor from West Toronto to downtown, the northern section of which opened in 2009.

+west toronto railpath

 The City of Toronto publishes the annual Toronto Cycling Map, which available for free at municipal venues and shows all the trails in the city as well as rail lines and streets.
-An online version is available at:

-City of Toronto: Toronto Cycling map
+An online version is available at: City of Toronto: Toronto Cycling map